Ice Lake Nodes¶

 module load rhel8/default-icl

-However since the CPU type on cpu-q is different from that on the login-cpu and login-gpu nodes, and the operating system is a later version than elsewhere, it is not recommended to build software intended to run on cpu-q on a different flavour of node.
+However since the CPU type on cpu-q is different, than on cclake, it is not recommended to build software intended to run on cpu-q on a different flavour of node.